Finding the stable mechanism of ring solitons in two-dimensional Fermi superfluids: results of the ring soliton

 \subsection{System in a harmonic trap}

-By reducing the outer density of ring solitons while increasing their inner density, it is possible to counteract their tendency of moving outward.
+By reducing the outer density of ring solitons while increasing their inner density, it is possible to counteract their tendency to move outward.
 An intuitive strategy to generate this effect involves employing a harmonic trap $V(\textbf{\textit{r}})=m\omega^2r^2/2$, which is frequently utilized in experiments.
-Of course, the harmonic trap is not the only candidate external potential.
+Of course, the harmonic trap is not the only candidate for an external potential.
 In this part, we will consider the influence of a harmonic trap on the system and set the particle number $N$ of the system as a constant value.
 In this case, the typical wave vector is $k_F=\sqrt{m\omega}$.
-The dynamics of a linear soliton in the harmonic trap have been introduced in Ref.~\cite{ScottPRL2011}.The harmonic trap is capable of endowing a linear soliton with an inherent tendency of moving inward toward the trap center.
+The dynamics of a linear soliton in the harmonic trap have been introduced in Ref.~\cite{ScottPRL2011}.The harmonic trap is capable of endowing a linear soliton with an inherent tendency to move inward toward the trap centre.
 Therefore, it is interesting to explore the competition between the harmonic trap and curvature-induced effective potential, as well as their impacts on the stability of the ring dark soliton.
 To date, it remains unclear which of the two will prevail over the other, or if they will end up evenly matched.